-Eat Sleep Wrestle tells the stories of pro wrestlers, past and present.
+Eat Sleep Wrestle tells the stories of pro wrestlers you love – and love to hate.

 As time went on, the stories of more wrestlers came to me, directly or through friends and family.
 Bob Bryla introduced me to Dr. D David Schultz.
 A mutual friend connected me with Tracy Smothers.
 The great historian Scott Teal sent Princess Victoria my way.
 Podcaster Robyn Nelson introduced me to the late Hurricane JJ Maguire.
 Karen McDaniel came to me with Wahoo.

 I kept seeking and finding other stories on my own.
 Tracy Smothers led me to Chris Candido.
 Elvira Snodgrass led me to Mars Bennett, who led me to June Byers.
 And as for Mad Man Pondo?
 I badgered him until he agreed to do a book.

 Along the way I started writing about current wrestlers.
 I’ve featured a lot of indie stars both here on this website and on Slam Wrestling, folks you may know like Cash Flo and The Outrunners, and people I hope you’ll know better soon like Reese Ramone and Shaloncè Royal.

 Every man and woman who has ever set foot in a wrestling ring has a story to tell.
 Doesn’t matter if they were a wrestler, a manager, a ref, a photographer, or even a composer.
 Doesn’t matter if they were big time or small.
 Matter of fact, it’s the “small time” folks who often tell the best stories.

 Have a look in the Book Shop to see what’s in stock.
 Visit my Amazon page for more.
 And if you like horror, thrillers, the paranormal, or noir, especially with a twist of humor, visit my fiction site Dead Park Books.

 If you want to read some wrestling stories, I’ve got plenty for you.